Moving

 A customs document is a form that assists with customs procedures, typically allowing you to bring personal belongings without having to pay taxes.

-How does the baggage certificate assist in obtaining a fee exemption?
+How does it assist in obtaining a fee exemption?

 Expatriates can avoid paying import taxes on their personal belongings by showing the baggage certificate to customs officials.